+Section 12: Conditional Waiver of Waste Discharge Requirements

-[Section 11]The requirement to submit a report of waste discharge for discharges from OWTS that are in conformance with this policy is waived.
+The requirement to submit a report of waste discharge for discharges from OWTS that are in conformance with this policy is waived.

+Section 13: Effective Date

-[Section 12]When this Policy becomes effective.
+When this Policy becomes effective.

+Section 14: Financial Assistance

-[Section 13]Procedures for local agencies to apply for funds to establish low interest loan programs for the assistance of OWTS owners in meeting the requirements of this Policy.
+Procedures for local agencies to apply for funds to establish low interest loan programs and available grant funding for eligible Disadvantaged Communities or Severely Disadvantaged Communities for the assistance of OWTS owners in meeting the requirements of this Policy.

+Attachment 1

-[Section 14]AB 885 Regulatory Program Timelines.
+AB 885 Regulatory Program Timelines.

+Attachment 2

 Tables 4 and 5 specifically identify those impaired water bodies that have Tier 3 requirements and must have a completed TMDL by the date specified.

+Attachment 3

-Table 6 shows where one Regional Water Board has been designated to review and, if appropriate, approve new Local Agency Management Plans for a local agency that is within multiple Regional Water Boards’ jurisdiction.
+Table 6 shows where one Regional Water Board has been designated to review and, if appropriate, approve new Local Agency Management Programs for a local agency that is within multiple Regional Water Boards’ jurisdiction.

 What Tier Applies to my OWTS?

 Existing OWTS that conform to the requirements for Tier 0 will remain in Tier 0 as long as they continue to meet those requirements.
-An existing OWTS will temporarily move from Tier 0 to Tier 4 if it is determined that corrective action is needed.
-The existing OWTS will return to Tier 0 once the corrective action is completed if the repair does not qualify as major repair under Tier 4.
+An existing OWTS will temporarily move from Tier 0 to Tier 4, if it is determined that corrective action is needed.
+The existing OWTS will return to Tier 0 once the corrective action is completed if the repair does not qualify as a major repair under Tier 4.
 Any major repairs conducted as corrective action must comply with Tier 1 requirements or Tier 2 requirements, whichever are in effect for that local area.
-An existing OWTS will move from Tier 0 to Tier 3 if it is adjacent to an impaired water body listed on Attachment 2, or is covered by a TMDL implementation plan
+An existing OWTS will move from Tier 0 to Tier 3 if it is adjacent to an impaired water body listed on Attachment 2, or is covered by a TMDL implementation plan.

-In areas with no approved Local Agency Management Plan, new and replacement OWTS that conform to the requirements of Tier 1 will remain in Tier 1 as long as they continue to meet those requirements.
+In areas with no approved Local Agency Management Program, new and replacement OWTS that conform to the requirements of Tier 1 will remain in Tier 1 as long as they continue to meet those requirements.
 A new or replacement OWTS will temporarily move from Tier 1 to Tier 4 if it is determined that corrective action is needed.
 The new or replacement OWTS will return to Tier 1 once the corrective action is completed.
 A new or replacement OWTS will move from Tier 1 to Tier 3 if it is adjacent to an impaired water body or is covered by a TMDL implementation plan.

-In areas with an approved Local Agency Management Plan, new and replacement OWTS that conform to the requirements of the Tier 2 Local Agency Management Plan will remain in Tier 2 as long as they continue to meet those requirements.
+In areas with an approved Local Agency Management Program, new and replacement OWTS that conform to the requirements of the Tier 2 Local Agency Management Program will remain in Tier 2 as long as they continue to meet those requirements.
 A new or replacement OWTS will temporarily move from Tier 2 to Tier 4 if it is determined that corrective action is needed.
 The new or replacement OWTS will return to Tier 2 once the corrective action is completed.
 A new or replacement OWTS will move from Tier 2 to Tier 3 if it is adjacent to an impaired water body, or is covered by a TMDL implementation plan, or is covered by special provisions for impaired water bodies contained in a Local Agency Management Program.